Deploy and Battle-Test Your Contract

-Deploy a vulnerable vault, create a Safe Harbor agreement, and open it for attack — the core BattleChain workflow.
-Pick your path and follow along.
+Deploy a vulnerable vault, create a Safe Harbor agreement, and open it for whitehat attack — the core BattleChain workflow for protocol teams.

 ⚠️